jjdeprisco/JDRenderEngine/README.md

 ## Enhancements:

 I already have a list of possible enhancements.
+For example, the fade times are mainly controlled by the blend settings of a single switch.
+I'd like to make that more flexible.
 If you would like to see enhancements to the JDRenderEngine, then buy me a coffee:

 https://www.buymeacoffee.com/jeremydeprisco